 A physiatrist is a doctor who specializes in physical medicine and rehabilitation, also known as PM&R, for treatment of a wide variety of conditions and injuries.
 Physiatrists use their in-depth understanding of how all the body’s systems are connected to customize minimally invasive treatments and optimize rehabilitation—often at a lower overall cost.

 Reasons to see a physiatrist

 Because they focus on holistic treatment, a physiatrist can help you achieve the best possible outcome.

-Minimally invasive treatments help you get back on your feet faster.
+Combining minimally invasive treatments and customized rehabilitation can get you back on your feet faster.